 Our first-grader loves ninjas, and could manage most of the “ninja recruit” word problems.
 He asked to play Number Ninjas several times.
 Our fourth-grader did not enjoy the game.
 The “recruit” problems were too easy and she became frustrated at the results of her dice rolls.

 This would make a great classroom game for elementary school kids, although it only allows for 4 players at a time.
 Probably the best use is for practice of word problems in a less-threatening setting than a worksheet or written test.

 Number Ninjas fits a sweet spot, and parents will love this game if their lower elementary school aged children are fans of ninjas.
 For us, we saw the theme drive the gameplay and get our first-grader interested in playing the game and engaging the arithmetic.
 The game does also allow for some room for growth, upgrading the difficulty from Recruit to Master, so if the kids in your life are at the younger range, you can get several years out of this game.

 In all, it was fun, but Number Ninjas definitely has a limited audience.
-If the kids in your life need arithmetic practice and love ninjas, look for it on Amazon or at your local toy store.
+If the kids in your life need arithmetic practice and love ninjas, look for it at your local toy store.